William Watson Ogilvie: Ogilvie Flour Mills

 His brother expanded the family's flour mills and renamed the firm A. W. Ogilvie & Co., of Montreal.
 William joined his brothers, Alex and John, as a partner in May 1860.
-In 1868 William, accompanied by his brother Alexander Walker Ogilvie, travelled to Hungary to inspect the latest milling processes and adopted them into their own mills to produce a superior grade of flour.
+In 1868, William, accompanied by his brother Alexander Walker Ogilvie, travelled to Hungary to inspect the latest milling processes and adopted them into their own mills to produce a superior grade of flour.
 By 1872, the company was expanding into Ontario.
-When Alex entered politics, William succeeded him running the firm from Montreal.
+When Alex entered politics, William succeeded him in running the firm from Montreal.
 The Ogilvies shipped their first load of wheat from Manitoba in 1877 and for the next decade dominated the grain trade of western Canada, which was experiencing an agricultural boom.
 They built a mill at Winnipeg in 1882.

 They made an agreement with William Cornelius Van Horne and formed a monopoly with the Canadian Pacific Railway in exporting grain from Manitoba.
 By 1884 alone, this brought them a profit of $50,000.
-Manitoban producers complained, but the Ogilvies monopoly continued with the growth of the Canadian West.
+Manitoban producers complained, but the Ogilvies' monopoly continued with the growth of the Canadian West.
 A worker at their Montreal mill recalled William Ogilvie: "He was a fine figure of a man, tall, with a keen face and impressive sideburns, the very cut of a cavalry officer.
 He led his millers a merry life – always hiring, discharging and re-hiring them."
 Ogilvie assumed total control of the company after his brother John died in 1888.
-By the turn of the century he had made the firm the largest milling company in the dominion with a worldwide reputation for producing high-quality flour.
+By the turn of the century, he had made the firm the largest milling company in the Dominion, with a worldwide reputation for producing high-quality flour.

 Ogilvie was the president of the Montreal Board of Trade in 1893 and 1894, and a member of its council for six years.
 He was also a director of the Bank of Montreal, the Montreal Transportation Company, the North British and Mercantile Insurance Company, and a founding director of the Royal Trust Company.
 A generous philanthropist, he supported numerous charities and institutions across Canada including McGill University and the Winnipeg General Hospital.
 In politics, he was a member of the Conservative party.
 He campaigned for his brother Alexander Walker's appointment to the Senate in 1881, noting in a letter to Prime Minister Sir John A. Macdonald the past loyalty of the Ogilvie family to the party.
 He made substantial contributions at election time and favoured Macdonald's National Policy.

-Family and Private Life
+Family and private life

-In 1871, William Ogilvie married Helen Johnston, daughter of Joseph Johnston of Beauchamps House, near Paisley, Scotland.
+In 1871, William Ogilvie married Helen Johnston, daughter of Joseph Johnston of Beauchamps House near Paisley, Scotland.
 By 1872, Ogilvie had purchased Rosemount House in Montreal's Golden Square Mile, the former residence of Sir John Rose, 1st Baronet.

-William Watson Ogilvie died in 1900 a very wealthy man, leaving property, not including the value of his holdings in the mills, valued at $1,431,401, with $284,832 still owed to him from various debtors.
+Ogilvie died in 1900 a very wealthy man, leaving property (not including the value of his holdings in the mills) valued at $1,431,401, with $284,832 still owed to him from various debtors.
 His collection of 118 water-colours were valued alone at $24,000.

-The Ogilvies were the parents of six children, of whom four survived to adulthood.
+The Ogilvies were the parents of six children, of whom four survived to adulthood: